Bevel: Graphic design

 Typographic bevels are shading and artificial shadows that emulate the appearance of a 3-dimensional letter.
 The bevel is a relatively common effect in graphic editors such as Photoshop.
 As such, it is in widespread use in mainstream logos and other design elements.

 Glass and mirrors

 Bevelled edges are a common aesthetic nicety added to window panes and mirrors.

 Geology

 Geologists refer to any slope of land into a stratum of different elevation as a bevel.

 Sports

 In waterskiing, a bevel is the transition area between the side of the ski and the bottom of the ski.
-Beginners tend to prefer sharp bevels, which allow the ski to glide on the water surface.
+Beginners tend to prefer round bevels, which allow the ski to glide on the water surface.

 In Disc Golf, the 'beveled edge' was patented in 1983 by Dave Dunipace who founded Innova Champion Discs.
 This element transformed the Frisbee into the further-flying golf discs the sport uses today.

 Cards

 With a deck of cards, the top portion can be slid back so that the back of the deck is at an angle, a technique used in card tricks.